 Pisco to Paracas Bus

 From Pisco to Paracas there are 20.5 mi (33 km) that take about 30 minutes to go across.
 The terrestrial transportation company that covers this route is PeruBus, providing bus tickets at the low-cost rate of s/ 6.
 The buses leave at 7:00 a.m. and 4:15 p.m. from the terminal Ernesto Diez Canseco in the city of Pisco, destination to the terminal of Av.
 Paracas, located in the same city.
 Paracas has a desert climate, with an average temperature of 71.6 °F (22 °C) and sunny skies, registers few rains during the year.
 You should take light clothes to enjoy the beach, don't you forget the sunscreen to protect you from the UV rays.
-If you are also looking for return checkout, please ensure to check Paracas to Pisco Bus.

 The territory of Pisco was the place where the main pre-Hispanic cultures were settled, from 1000 B.C., and so it’s one of the richest and most abundant provinces in archaeological remains.
 The cultures that stand out are Paracas and Nazca, both maximum examples of the pre-Hispanic textile and ceramic arts, respectively.
 During the colonial period was founded the city of Pisco as Villa de San Clemente de Mancera, altough its settlers used to call the city Villa de Pisco.
 The meaning of Pisco is bird in quechua.
 This flourishing port villa suffered the attacks of the most well-known pirates of that period, besides natural catastrophes that forced the city to move to the current place, at the south of the Pisco river mouth.
 This is how in 1689 the city would be again founded, but this time, under the name of Villa de Nuestra Senora de la Concordia de Pisco.In the last years of the colonial period, near the Independence of Peru, Jose de San Martin arrived to Pisco.
 He disembarked in the Paracas bay, place where the first flag of Peru was created.
 For that reason among others in 1832 Pisco was declared Villa and Port of the Independence.
 However, it was in 1898 that the villa obtained the title of city, transforming into the capital of the province.
 Nowadays the city preserves its fame and prestige as port and agricultural city, besides its rooted winemaking tradition that go beyond borders.